CSK Appoint Former RCB Player As Their Assistant Bowling Coach for IPL 2025 - Cricxtasy

 He brings vast experience coaching multiple national and international sides and will be vital in honing the skills of CSK spinners.

-Chennai Super Kings (CSK) have appointed Sridharan Sriram as their assistant bowling coach for IPL 2025.
+Chennai Super Kings (CSK) have appointed Sridharan Sriram as their assistant bowling coach for the Indian Premier League (IPL) 2025.
 He brings vast experience coaching multiple national and international sides and will be vital in honing the skills of CSK spinners.

 CSK bought several quality tweakers in their squad, which is often a trend due to the nature of pitches in Chennai.
 This move to appoint Sridharan must be to maximise the spinners’ abilities.